 WIC is the supplemental Nutrition Program for Women, Infants, and Children — a federally-funded program that provides free healthy foods, nutrition education, breastfeeding support, and referrals.
-WIC serves women who are pregnant, breastfeeding, and/or up to 6 months postpartum, infants, and children up to 5 years of age.
+WIC serves women who are pregnant, breastfeeding, and/or up to 6 months postpartum, infants, and children up to five years of age.

 Please schedule your appointment in advance by calling:

 Durango | 970 335 2026